 What is this test?

-This test measures the amount of fetal fibronectin (FFN).
-FFN is a protein made during
+This test measures the amount of fetal fibronectin (fFN).
+Fetal fibronectin is a protein

-pregnancy.
-It's found between the lining of your uterus and the amniotic sac that's
+made during pregnancy.
+It's found between the lining of your uterus and the amniotic

-protecting your baby.
-Fetal fibronectin works as a glue to hold the amniotic sac to
+sac that's protecting your baby.
+Fetal fibronectin works as a glue to hold the amniotic

 This test helps find out whether you're at risk for premature delivery.
 The protein